Cheesy Eggs in a Hole

 - Use a small juice glass to cut a hole directly in the center of each piece of bread.
-(I use a glass that’s 2 1/4 inches across, and save the holes from the bread to make whole wheat bread crumbs.
-You can also toast the holes and dip them in the egg.)
+(I use a glass that’s 2 1/4 inches across.
+You can toast the holes and dip them in the egg if you like.)

 - Use a heavy frying pan large enough to hold both pieces of bread.

-- Heat the pan for about 30 seconds over medium heat, brushing the pan with 1 tsp. olive oil.
+- Heat the pan for about 30 seconds over medium heat, brushing the pan with 1 tsp. olive oil or melted butter.

 - Add the pieces of bread and cook until one side is browned and toasted, about 2-3 minutes.